 - 1. Log into the Remote Supervisor Adapter.
-For more information, see "Accessing a text-based interface via a TELNET connection" on page 49. - 2.
+For more information, see "Accessing a text-based interface via a TELNET connection" on page 53. - 2.
+In the Advanced System Management window, select Settings. - 3.
+From the Settings window, select Network Interfaces/Protocols. - 4.
 In the Network Interfaces/Protocols window, select SMTP.
 The SMTP window opens:

-SMTP - Local: ASMDEMO
+''' SMTP - Local: ASMDEMO

 Simple Mail Transfer Protocol

-SMTP Server Host Name or IP Address: [1
+SMTP Server Host Name or IP Address: [ '''

-3. Enter the hostname of the SMTP server in the SMTP Server Host Name or IP Address field.
-This field must be defined to enable e-mail alerts to be sent.

-4. Press F3 until you return to the Network Interfaces/Protocols window, and then select Restart ASM.
+- 5. Enter the hostname of the SMTP server in the SMTP Server Host Name or IP Address field.
+This field must be defined to enable e-mail alerts to be sent. - 6.
+Press F3 until you return to the Network Interfaces/Protocols window, and then select Restart ASM.